-The El Porvenir Mine is located in the district of San Francisco de Asís de Yarusyacán, in the province of Pasco, Peru.
-The property is located in the central Andes mountains region of Peru.
-The approximate coordinates of the mine are 367600m E, 8826850m N, using the Universal Transverse Mercator UTM WGS84 datum, Z18S and the project site is located at an average elevation of 4,200 MASL.
+The El Porvenir mine is an underground, polymetallic mine (located in the Cerro Pasco Complex) in the central Andes mountains region of Peru, specifically in the district of San Francisco de Asís de Yarusyacán, in the province of Pasco, Peru.
+The approximate coordinates of the mine are 367600m E, 8826850m N, using the Universal Transverse Mercator WGS84 datum, Z18S and the project site is located at an average elevation of 4,200 meters above sea level.
 The mine is situated at kilometer 340 of the Carretera Central Highway (Lima-Huánuco route), 13 km from the city of Cerro de Pasco.
+The mine is located in the Central Cordillera zone, which contains the communities of Parán, Lacsanga and Santo Domingo de Apache.